-Hands down this has to be my favorite recipe for KFC coleslaw.
+This recipe is my favorite recipe for KFC coleslaw.
 This recipe has been online here for more than 15 years.
-This is an extremely easy way to make homemade coleslaw.
+My recipe is an incredibly easy way to make homemade coleslaw.
 If you have never made this before, never fear I promise, this one is easy.
 You can use a food processor if you like to chop all of these vegetables.
-I think that if you cut everything by hand you can get it closer to what is served in the restaurant.
+I think that if you cut everything by hand, you can get it closer to what is served in the restaurant.

-This recipe requires Miracle Whip, mayonnaise will not taste the same, so please do not substitute one for the other.
+This recipe requires Miracle Whip; mayonnaise will not taste the same, so please do not substitute one for the other.
 Miracle Whip has a nice sweetness that goes very well in this coleslaw recipe.
-I personally like to make this coleslaw a day or two before when I need to serve this dish because the flavors really get the chance to marry and the flavor improves.
-I am also told by former employes that you can use tarragon vinegar for a more authentic taste, I have made this more times than I could count with regular white distilled vinegar.
+I like to make this coleslaw a day or two before when I need to serve this dish because the flavors get the chance to marry and the flavor improves.
+I am also told by former employees that you can use tarragon vinegar for a more authentic taste, I have made this more times than I could count with regular white distilled vinegar.

-You may also want to simply make up the dressing for this recipe, and then use a package of coleslaw mix to avoid chopping all of the vegetables.
-I love to bring this to a special event, the bowl always comes home empty.
+You may also want to only form the dressing for this recipe, and then use a package of coleslaw mix to avoid chopping all of the vegetables.
+I love to bring this to a special event; the bowl always comes home empty.

 Better Than KFC Coleslaw